YutamaKotaro/eslint-plugin-dependencies-relation/README.md

 Please make sure it.

 ### require
-This rule is as same as import, but this rule expect requireSyntax.
+This rule is as same as import, but this rule expect requireSyntax instead of import.

 ## Manual Configuration(ts)
-In order to set up manually, it's better to write it down in your `.eslintrc`.
+In order to set up manually, it's better to write it in your `.eslintrc`.
 Note: If you use preset, don't need this section.

 ```json